 Disney’s Wedding Pavilion

-The site can hold up to six weddings daily, but there are also additional wedding venues at Walt Disney World.
+The site can hold up to six weddings daily, but there are additional wedding venues at Walt Disney World.
 To learn more about weddings at Walt Disney World, click this link.

 Additional activities at Walt Disney World

 Tours, a big “Disney moneymaker,” returned slowly to Walt Disney World.
 Many tours have not returned, and the current offering seems to be all for now.

 We recommend checking the latest Disney World Website and My Disney Experience information.

 Getting around Disney World is easy.
 Walt Disney World has its own fantastic internal travel network.
 However, it is worth remembering that direct routes are not available to all locations, taking longer than driving.
 You will usually have to change at a Theme Park or Disney Springs to travel to another resort.

 To learn more about transportation options when visiting Walt Disney World visit our Guide to Walt Disney World Transport.